sourcegraph/handbook/content/departments/people-talent/people-ops/process/compensation-and-leveling/compensation-role-changes.md

 1. Select the type of change you'd like to make from the drop down menu
 1. Follow the workflow (instructions for each workflow below) and submit for approval

+People Ops will monitor the approval process and reach out to approvers via slack if they need a reminder to review/approve the request.

 ## Requesting a compensation change (cash only)

 _Use for changes to cash compensation (base salary) only.
 Use cases include: merit increase and market (compensation band) adjustments.
 When filling out the form, you only need to edit the field(s) that need updating, you can leave other fields as is._